alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 Below is a sample run of the Python program:

 ```
-$ python get_data.py
+$ python pass_struct.py

 5 hello from C
 ```

 Easy, right?
 Like a hello world program.

-If we are going to keep the Python program running but it no longer needs the struct data, that memory will still be around since that memory was allocated in our C program.
-We can free up this memory by calling the *free_data()* function in our C program.

-Here we can show how to pass a struct to a C program.
+Next, let's show how to pass a struct.

 ## How to pass a struct to a C function

+In our C program, we have function named *send_data()*.
-For this example, instead of passing a struct, we will pass a pointer to a struct.
+This function accepts a pointer to a struct.

-Like above, before calling the funtion, we need to define the input and return attributes of the method object.
+Similarly, we need to set the argtypes and restype attributes of the function.

 ```
 lib.free_data.argtypes = [ctypes.POINTER(Data)]
 lib.free_data.restype = None
 ```

-Here's the update *get_data.py* program adding a call to the *free_data()* function.
+Here's an updated *pass_struct.py* program with a call to the *send_data()* function.

-#### get_data.py
+#### pass_struct.py
 ```
 #!/usr/bin/env python